 Architectural joinery is the defining element of most rooms in most period houses.
 Features like architraves, pediments, door and window frames, as well as fitted furniture, denote the purpose and status of rooms and fulfil practical purposes too.

-In the modern household, from wine cellar to bedroom, bespoke fitted furniture and traditional joinery has a unique ability to make wonderfully liveable, elegant rooms that greatly enhance the life of a family, whilst adding to the architectural value of a house.
+In the modern household, from wine cellar to bedroom, bespoke fitted furniture and traditional joinery has a unique ability to make wonderfully liveable, elegant rooms that enhance the life of a family, whilst adding to the architectural value of a house.

 Artichoke kitchens are world-renowned.
 Each is imagined, designed and made for individual clients and for their houses.